 Further clarification and a list of applicants from countries that are exempt from the English proficiency requirements are found on the International Graduate Admissions webpage.

 TOEFL scores should be sent directly from the testing service to Texas A&M University (Code 6003).
 To report IELTS scores: Texas A&M University only accepts scores submitted electronically by the IELTS test center.
 No paper Test Report Forms will be accepted.
 An institutional code is NOT required.
 Please contact the test center directly where you took the IELTS test and request that your test scores be sent electronically using the IELTS system to Texas A&M University, PO Box 40002, College Station, TX.
 We will use your highest test score from one test date.

 International Admissions Processing

 College Station, TX 77842-4002

-The Bush School has created an Application Checklist to help you manage their process.
+The Bush School has created an 2019 Application Checklist to help you manage the process.

 If you mail any items to Graduate Admissions Processing (as listed above) or the Bush School, please do NOT staple items or include items in folders or cover sheets; leave sheets and sealed documents loose in your packet.

 Addresses are listed above for TAMU’s Graduate Admissions Processing.
-For any items to be submitted directly to the Bush School, use this address:
+For any items mailed directly to the Bush School, use this address:

 Bush School Admissions